-- 1. Ensure that Meilleure Qualité's policies include a statement prohibiting child labor [See Appendix 5A for an example].
+- 1. Ensure that HF's Policy includes a statement prohibiting child labor.
+[See Appendix 5A for an example].
 The policy should be distributed widely to all employees and posted in prominent areas of the workplace. - 2.
-Ensure that all contractors/suppliers receive a copy of Meilleure Qualité's Supplier Code of Conduct related to child labor and emphasize that they are expected to comply with the code.
-Meilleure Qualité should require that contractors/suppliers:
+Ensure that all contractors/suppliers receive a copy of HF's Supplier Code of

-- 3. Meilleure Qualité should assign someone to specifically monitor compliance with the code among its own staff and its contractors/suppliers.
-This person should have a good understanding of international and national standards related to child labor.
-Meilleure Qualité should create a mechanism for employees to confidentially express their concerns if they witness the terms of the code being violated or there are other problems in the workplace.
+- 3. HF should assign someone to specifically monitor compliance with the code among its own staff and its contractors/suppliers.
+This person should have a good understanding of international and national standards related to child labor. - 4.
+HF should create a mechanism for employees to confidentially express their concerns if the terms of the code are violated or there are other problems in the workplace.
 Employees should be reassured that they will not be retaliated against for lodging complaints.
-Meilleure Qualité should require that contractors/suppliers have similar mechanisms in place. - 4.
-Meilleure Qualité should obtain written agreement from all contractors/suppliers that they are willing to submit to periodic inspections to ensure that labor laws are being upheld. - 5.
-Meilleure Qualité should periodically visit its contractors/suppliers' worksites or hire an independent auditor to do so, to ensure the code of conduct and labor laws are being followed.
-This is particularly important for those sites where there is a risk of child labor.
-Meilleure Qualité should require that contractors/suppliers notify Meilleure Qualité if they are subcontracting work to others.
+HF should require that contractors/suppliers have similar mechanisms in place. - 5.
+HF should obtain written agreement from all contractors/suppliers that they are willing to submit to periodic inspections to ensure that labor laws are being upheld. - 6.
+HF should periodically visit its contractors/suppliers' worksites or hire an independent auditor to do so, to ensure the code of conduct and labor laws are being followed.
+This is particularly important for those sites where there is a risk of child labor. - 7.
+HF should require that contractors/suppliers notify HF if they are subcontracting work to others.
 If so, subcontractors should be required to abide by the same terms as the contractor/supplier with respect to labor standards.
-Meilleure Qualité should maintain lists of names of all contractors and subcontractors throughout the supply chain, including contact information and nature of goods and services supplied. - If Meilleure Qualité finds that the contractor/supplier is not abiding by the code of conduct or other labor laws, a corrective action plan should be put in place.
+HF should maintain lists of names of all contractors and subcontractors throughout the supply chain, including contact information and nature of goods and services supplied. - 8.
+If HF finds that the contractor/supplier is not abiding by the code of conduct or other labor laws, a corrective action plan should be put in place.
 If the contractor/supplier continues to violate the code or labor laws, the contract should be terminated.